#MeToo Movement Gathers Force In India

 "All the big names — actors, producers, directors, studios — that had perhaps been complicit in silence started moving away [from those accused].
 That is the kind of thing that needs to happen in India," she says.

-Some in India say the Kavanaugh hearings inspired some women in India to come forward.
+Some in India say Brett Kavanaugh's confirmation hearing inspired some women in India to come forward.

-Feminist writer and publisher Urvashi Bhutalia says women have been increasingly coming out against sexual harassment in recent years with changes in sexual harassment laws.
+Feminist writer and publisher Urvashi Butalia says women have been increasingly coming out against sexual harassment in recent years with changes in sexual harassment laws.

 The current #MeToo movement "is not something that has spontaneously combusted.
 [It] has been happening consistently for the last several years," she says.

-Note: This story mistakenly stated that the #MeToo movement started a year ago.
-In fact, it was started in 2006, by activist Tarana Burke.
-It took off after allegations of sexual misconduct against movie producer Harvey Weinstein were reported in The New York Times and The New Yorker in October 2017.
-Additionally, this story misspelled Urvashi Butalia's last name as Bhutalia.